Evidence Room | Evidence Data Collection

 Next, we need to consider what kinds of data we should be tracking.
 Let’s start from the end of the lifecycle of evidence; disposition.

-As we’ve discussed several times in the blog, there are a multitude of dispositions concerning evidence.
+As we’ve discussed several times in previous CaseGuard articles, there is a multitude of dispositions concerning evidence.
 Return to Owner, Order of Destruction, Property Not Returnable, Property for Auction, and Property for Agency Use.
-These are all basic nomenclature; your agency may use different language.
+These are all basic nomenclature; your agency may use different languages.
 Also, some of these can feed off another (see Property Not Returnable), but can also have their own specific use.
 And even then, there can be other classifications for evidence as well.
 We’ve also discussed the need to get orders of destruction as an automatic bullet point in a Judge’s order and the sentencing/conclusion of any court action involving evidence.
 Another way of tackling this issue, concerning items we know are always going to be marked for destruction, is to work with your Prosecutor on setting up a standing policy with the court, particularly when it comes to narcotics and paraphernalia.
 Even if a case involving narcotics is dismissed, this type of evidence will never be returned to the owner, or have any other disposition assigned to it, other than destruction.
 Some agencies have policies in place where narcotics and paraphernalia can be used as training aids, be it for K-9 training which is most common, to in-service training or part of classroom training for new recruits who have returned from academy.
 If you indeed to use this evidence that way, while annotating that it is destroyed is technically sound, you must maintain it in a drug safe, within the evidence room.
 And you must “destroy” it in evidence, and then add it to the location, including logging.
 You’ve essentially created a two-step process internally.
 But what if you had the ability to option destructions as either being destroyed or transferred?
 This way, you could see items that have deemed for destruction, and then see what gets destroyed, and what could potentially serve another purpose, like training aids.
 Your evidence management system should grant you the ability.
 Depending on your infrastructure, you may decide to place training aids in the evidence room, or with your quartermaster/equipment function, if there is a secure room within that division.
 Otherwise, it may be that the narcotics evidence turned training aids will continue to be stored in the evidence room.

 Another piece of data that can be useful is having the average time it takes to process evidence at the disposition stage.
-For example, let’s say a citizen files a complaint that it took too long for them to receive property back, essentially citing the whole process, from initial storage, through the process of trial, and then once the order by the judge was signed.
+For example, let’s say a citizen files a complaint that it took too long for them to receive the property back, essentially citing the whole process, from initial storage, through the process of trial, and then once the order by the judge was signed.
 Our evidence management system should record the day we record the item is ready for disposition, then shows the amount of time it took to process the item internally, to include contacting the owner, and then once the owner confirmed their interest in the item, how long it took them to be present to sign for the item.
 If the time data shows the process took 30 days, and our policy is to complete the process in 30 days, then we’ve confirmed we are within policy.
 But, we should be able to look at each update, or stage, of the process, and if the owner took 15 of those days to show up, then we know what was the major part of the problem, and we can easily mark the complaint unfounded, and we can likely do this without contacting our evidence personnel.

 Another element to tracking evidence data is having a geo-coded map of where evidence is originating from.
 The idea of crime mapping is not new, but this take on it is not heavily used.
 While mapping crimes is very useful, what it doesn’t always show is the locations where evidence is found.
 Sometimes a crime takes place in one location, but your agency may be conducting search warrants at dozens of places concerning that one crime, and tracking where evidence winds up can be useful, especially in those instances where one location has ties to multiple crimes.
 Most agencies see this in the age-old “dumping ground,” places where criminals routinely dump evidence linking them to crimes, and there’s no connection between them and other criminals from this.
 But this would give an idea of where to place special emphasis on patrol efforts, as it may be that routine presence in the area discourages more dumping.
 But, it may also prove that there is a connection between multiple parties, concerning multiple crimes, and that can be useful in proving conspiracy charges, or that the crimes are linked to an organized effort.